 AEIOU method

 Gather useful observational data with this AEIOU method template.
-Identify research questions, take notes, and reflect on the observation experience.
+Begin with a pointed research question or identify a job to be done (the need the user hopes this experience will fulfill), then take notes and reflect on the observation experience.

 Use this template